royalosyin/pyRaster2GeoTiff/README.md

 ## Comment

 To be honest, **GDAL** is pretty unwieldy for most scientific data formats such as NetCDF or HDF5 files.
-It is because these data are commonly packed using scalor and add_offset.
+It is because these data are commonly packed using **scalor** and **add_offset**.
 When reading a variable, have to take these into consideration.
-If you know other tools such as ncdump, you can try ncdump -h infile.nc to check the scalor and add_offset.
+If you know other tools such as ncdump, you can try **ncdump -h infile.nc** to check the scalor and add_offset.

 Under such a condition, you can read the variable using the following code: